outde-xyz/website/content/Tutorials/latex_petpeeves.md

 # Subscripts

 One quirk of LaTeX is that it only provides subscripts in math mode.
-So a writer who wants, say, labeled bracketing with subscripts, might try the following code:
+So a writer that desires, say, labeled bracketing with subscripts, might try the following code:

 ```latex
 John [$_{VP}$ arrived $t$]
 ```

-This is wrong, wrong, wrong.
+This is wrong, *wrong*, **wrong**.
 In math mode, LaTeX treats each character as a separate mathematical variable and inserts some white space between them.
 So `$_{VP}$` is actually interpreted as `$_{V P}$`.
 Instead of a single subscript *VP*, you get two subscripts *V* and *P*.